APIPatterns/APIPracticePatterns/wash-rinse-repeat.md

 # Wash, Rinse, Repeat
-<sup>Encourage API previews</sup>
+<sup>How to iterate on a preview API</sup>

-Set expectations your API will change.
+- Set expectations your API will change.

-"Whiteboard compatible" -- Are you building the right thing?
-Establish a practice of previewing APIs.
+- How to support preview APIs when you introduce the next iteration
+  - how long
+  - how to communicate a new version